Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

 </details>

 - Uses
-    - Range query in log n time after being built
+    - Range query in constant time after being built
+    - Good for min/max, not so good for sum (overlap allowed)
+    - Constant time LCA
 - Properties
     - a log N by N array that stores the collapsation of ranges (min/max, sum)
     - Each layer stores progressively larger ranges, in lengths of powers of 2